dominikb1888/KNBS--OLD--/README.md

 # Knowledge-based Systems

+Course Goals:
+    - Enable Specification of Software and AI Needs, Basic Implementation Skills
+    - Understand opportunities and limitations of ML and AI in Healthcare

 ## Syllabus

-1. AI and Machine Learning in Healthcare
-    - Course Goals (Enable Specification of Software and AI Needs, Basic Implementation Skills)
-    - Introduction and Setup
+0. Python Primer
-    - Applications and Discussion
+    - Numpy and Pandas
+    - Data Visualization
+    - FastAI, Pytorch

-2. Logic and Knowledge Representation
+1. Logic and Knowledge Representation
     - Propositional Logic
     - First Order Logic
     - Ontologies

+2. Machine Learning
+    - From data to patterns to inference
+    - Case Study: Recommender Systems in Healthcare

+3. Deep Learning
+    - Deep Learning and Generative AI
+    - Case Study: Bio GPT

-3. Planning and Implementing a simple System
+4. Hands-on: Planning and Implementing a simple System
     - Create an Ontology (OWL)
     - Use Python for Inference
-    - Build simple Frontend
+    - Build Simple Frontend

-4. Machine Learning
-    -

-5. AI

 ## Literature